SabaAskariNoghani/SPEVs-in-Smart-Parking-/README.md

   title={Predictive Energy Scheduling of Smart Parking Infrastructure with Solar-powered Electric Vehicles},

-  author={Noghani, Saba Askari and Scarabaggio, Paolo and Carli, Raffaele and Dotoli, Mariagrazia},
+  author={Askari Noghani, Saba  and Scarabaggio, Paolo and Carli, Raffaele and Dotoli, Mariagrazia},

   journal={IFAC Journal of System and Control},